jasonbeverage/cesium-particle-blog/index.md

 ```

 ** Size **

-There are various settings we can use to control the size of the particles in a particle system.
-The general size of a particle is controlled by the *minimumWidth*, *maximumWidth*, *minimumHeight*, and *maximumHeight* settings.
-The particle will be born with a width in pixels between *minimumWidth* and *maximumWidth* and a height between *minimumHeight* and *maximumHeight*.
+The general size of a particle is controlled with the *minimumWidth*, *maximumWidth*, *minimumHeight*, and *maximumHeight* properties.
+Each particle will be born with a width in pixels between *minimumWidth* and *maximumWidth* and a height between *minimumHeight* and *maximumHeight*.

-Let's make the particles have a size between 30 and 60 pixels.
-Add the following to your particleSystem.
+This will create particles with size between 30 and 60 pixels:
 ```
 particleSystem : {
     minimumWidth: 30.0,